baardev/LLM/gpt-2-simple/intro.md

+The nomenclature used to identoiry types of concepts, words and definitions, is as follows:

+- **[CONCEPT]** refers to the tholonic definition (below).
+- **|concept|** refers to one of the three fundamental tholonic attributes.
+- **ALL-CAPS** (bold) are concepts that are derived by integration.
+- **lowercase** (bold) are concepts derived by dis-integration.

+Because if this, standard writing style, such as capitalized starts of sentences, does not apply.

-**Disclosure:** This concept is a WIP, and is far from finished or free from error.
+This writing is a WIP, and is far from finished or free from error.
 I welcome any constructive input, corrections, and feedback.

 ## Basic Tholonic Claim